simon-1729/modernjava/README.md

 # Modern Java

+#### Details
 This is a template project set up demonstrate some of the key difference between old school Java and the newer more functional java 8.
 In particular the Stream API and functional interfaces are touched on.
-The project can be built with maven and uses Spring to provide a REST API which can be use to trigger various different sorting and filtering behaviour on a very humble data set of apples.
+The project can be built with maven and uses Spring to provide a REST API.
+Which in turn can be use to trigger various different sorting and filtering behaviour on a very humble data set of apples.

 #### Build source code